writememe/BlgNetAutoSol/3_Data_Models/README.md

 ### Summary

 I'm not entirely happy with the solution, as there is some data duplication in my data model, which I would optimise if I was using in production.
-Also, adding import/export/route-maps to every BGP neighbor would be a great improvement
+Also, adding import/export/route-maps to every BGP neighbor would be a great improvement.
+Finally, I would also assign each host an identifier which I could use to prepopulate the BGP ASN and the Loopback IP addressing.